kyverno/kyverno/test/conformance/chainsaw/reports/admission/two-rules-with-different-modes/README.md

 4. Create a `bad-ns-1` namespace that doesn't have the `purpose` label.
 It is expected that the namespace will be blocked with a message reporting the violation of the `require-ns-purpose-label` rule.

 5. Create a `bad-ns-2` namespace that doesn't have any labels.
 It is expected that the namespace will be blocked with messages reporting the violations of both rules.

+6. Two ClusterPolicyReports will be created for each of the `good-ns-1` and `good-ns-2` namespaces.

 ## Reference Issue(s)